WebMechanix/SimpleConsent/README.md

  * As such, this object will not be available to other scripts on your page.
  */
 window.consentConfig = window.consentConfig || {
-  consentModel: 'opt-out',
+  "consentModel: "opt-out",
-  content: {
+  "content": {
-    banner: {
+    "banner": {
-      title: '🍪 Notice',
+      "heading": "🍪 Notice",
-      description: 'This website uses cookies (or other browser storage) to deliver our services and/or analyze our website usage.', }
+      "description": "This website uses cookies (or other browser storage) to deliver our services and/or analyze our website usage.", }
   }
-}
+};
 ```

 The above example will display a banner with the title "🍪 Notice" and use an "opt-out" consent model (meaning the default consent types are all enabled until the user disables them).